bierlingm/capstone-project/README.md

-# Capstone Project: Meditation by Writing App
+# Capstone Project: FloWriter
-4 weeks, 1 app, infinite growth
+Meditation by writing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).